 Flood Insurance Rate Maps are published by the Federal Emergency Management Agency, under its National Flood Insurance Program.
 These black and white folded maps show flood plain boundaries, flood zones (defined by 100-year and 500-year flood boundaries), base flood elevations, special flood hazard areas, corporate limits, cultural features, and more.
 Each incorporated area (e.g. Portland, Beaverton) within a county has its own index map, and there is a separate index for the unincorporated areas of each county.
 Portland State's collection includes maps for all Oregon counties.

-City of Portland and METRO maps and aerial photographs / Located in the Map Case 16
+City of Portland and METRO maps and aerial photographs / Basement/Located in the Map Case 7

 METRO is the directly-elected regional government serving Clackamas, Multnomah and Washington counties and the 24 cities that make up the Portland metropolitan area.
 Portland State owns several products of its Data Resource Center including various thematic maps in drawer 2 and aerial photographs in drawers 3-11.
 Each photomap covers four sections from the township/range section grid.
 There is an Index to Aerial Photographs on top of the cabinet.
 Portland State owns sets produced in 1990 and 1997, the latter of which is in color.
 Thematic maps of the City of Portland are found in the first and last drawers.

-Aeronautical Charts and Related Products (located in the 4th floor Map Room and in Ready Reference - C 55.418/2:) provides access to the charts located in map cases 9-11.
+Aeronautical Charts and Related Products (located in the Storage - C 55.418/2:) provides access to the charts located in map cases 9-11.
 The Aeronautical Chart User's Guide (Ready Reference - C 55.408:AE 8) provides an explanation of terms and symbols used on the various charts.

-Defense Mapping Agency (DMA) Map Depository Catalog (located in the 4th floor Map Room) is the most complete record of holdings for the DMA map collection.
+Defense Mapping Agency (DMA) Map Depository Catalog is the most complete record of holdings for the DMA map collection.
 Of particular interest is series 1301, a large collection of maps covering most areas of the world.

 Defense Mapping Agency: Public Sale Topographic Maps and Publications (located in Ready Reference) applies only to DMA maps currently available, a very small portion of the total DMA collection.

-Guide to USGS Publications (Andriot, 1997, & located on the top of map cases F1-F9 in the Map Collection) is particularly useful for identifying geologic maps by area or subject.
+Guide to USGS Publications (Andriot, 1997)is particularly useful for identifying geologic maps by area or subject.

-Index to Intermediate-Scale Mapping (located in the 4th floor Map Room and in Ready Reference) for BLM Surface management status and Surface/minerals managment status maps
+Index to Intermediate-Scale Mapping for BLM Surface management status and Surface/minerals managment status maps